stoplightio/spectral/README.md

 - Allows you to create custom rules to lint _any JSON object_
 - Built-in set of functions to help build custom rules, like for patterns, parameter checks, alphabetical ordering, a specified number of characters, provided keys are present in an object, etc.
 - Ability to create custom functions for advanced linting use cases
-- Existing rulesets for OpenAPI Specification (OAS) 2 _and_ 3 documents
+- Existing collection of rules and functions to validate and lint OpenAPI Specification (OAS) 2 _and_ 3 documents
 - Validates JSON with [Ajv](https://github.com/epoberezkin/ajv)

 ## Installation